grimbeaver/netadaptercx-example/ReadMe.md

 This example was created to demonstrate a bug I am running into with NetAdapterCx.

-I started a discussion on the OSR NTDEV community for this issue: https://community.osr.com/t/netadaptercx-ipv4-interface-failed-to-bind/58791
+I started a discussion on the OSR NTDEV community for this issue:

+https://community.osr.com/t/netadaptercx-ipv4-interface-failed-to-bind/58791

-As this driver is configured it works just fine when the `MediaType` is set to `NdisMediumIP`.
-However when set to `NdisMedium802_3` it will fail to bind to both TCPIP and TCPIPV6.
+This driver works just fine when the `MediaType` in the INF is set to `NdisMediumIP`.
+However when set to `NdisMedium802_3` it will fail to bind to both TCPIP and TCPIPV6 for reasons unknown.

 The development environment is:
  * Visual Studio 2022 (17.10.0)